duzda/dots/README.md

 # WARNING
 **chmod +x bspmw & scripts folder & all other scripts**

-bonus folder is outside of the .config folder
+bonus folder is outside of the .config folder in / directory

-TODO:
-update bspwm folder